acthp/acthp.github.io/_posts/2014-04-06-glitchy-time.markdown

 say is built on observer pattern (*urk?*).
 If you look at the methods in the library, it looks a lot like FRP.
 Netflix has ported it to java, and they use it in their client code as well.
-They've been giving a lot of presentions on the subject, billing it as *Functional* Reactive Programming.
+They've been giving a lot of presentations on the subject, billing it as *Functional* Reactive Programming.
 The library is very actively developed, has hooks for just about any framework you'd want to use, and is available on every platform in existence, minus epsilon.